sfptotal/SFPTotal-Wizard/README.md

 ## Installation

 You don't need any specific actions to install the application.
-Just download it from official website and put to directory.
+Just download it from official website and put to custom directory.

 ## Requirments